vasasav/comsol4_multipole_calculations/README.md

 ## Files

 * `Mult_Extract.m` - the top-level file that would be run to launch the extraction of the multipoles given COMSOL file.
-Includes a loop over the wavelengths, to get the spectrum
+Includes a loop over the wavelengths, to get the spectrum.
+Needs appropriate COMSOL extensions for MATLAB to run
 * `Get_Bi2Te3_VS_loop_z_offset_good_model.m` - launched by `Mult_Extract.m` to prepare the COMSOL geometry, which will then be used to compute multipole integrals
 * `CSL4v4_ArbMed_ComputeAllMultipoleData_Callback_July19.m` - is called by `Mult_Extract.m` to actually run all the multipole integrals and store them
 * `CSL4v4_ArbMed_GetMultipoleIntegrand_Sep17.m` - called by `CSL4v4_ArbMed_ComputeAllMultipoleData_Callback_July19.m` to parse the simplistic integrand expressions into longer ones that would be accepted by COMSOL